Immunisation

 The Council manages the free immunisation service for Year 7 and 10 students within the Shire.
 Immunisations available to secondary students include diphtheria, tetanus, pertussis, human papillomavirus and Meningococcal ACWY vaccines.
 The Council sends consent cards and information sheets to all secondary schools in the first quarter of the year.
 Any student who miss vaccinations can arrange to attend one of the Council’s immunisation sessions for catch ups.
 Visit the State Government’s immunisation advice for secondary students for more information.

-This year - 2023 - Council Immunisation staff will be at Colac Secondary Schools on 7 March for Year 7 student vaccinations and 2 May for Year 10 vaccinations.
-Lavers Hill and Apollo Bay Year 7 and 10 students will received their vaccinations on 15 March.
+This year - 2024 - Council Immunisation staff will be at Colac Secondary College on 23 April for Year 7 & 10 student vaccinations and Trinity College on 30 April for Year 7 & 10 student vaccinations.
+Lavers Hill and Apollo Bay Year 7 and 10 students dates are yet to be confirmed.

 Any catchups may be also done on these days.